Setup

 Note

-If you re-run the setup and enable encryption, unencrypted files will stay unencrypted.
-If you change any configuration related to encryption, all already encrypted files will be deleted.
+If you re-run setup and enable encryption, existing unencrypted files remain unencrypted.
+Changing any encryption setting deletes all already-encrypted files.

 Changing Configuration